isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-the-jiapu-chronicles-whats-in-a-name.md

 In ancient Chinese society, <i>jiapu</i> (家谱) or Chinese genealogy records, were created for the express reason of documenting the ancestry of each family.
 Before the Song Dynasty (960–1279 CE), lineage determined a person’s social class in China, and <i>jiapu</i> were used as official documents by the imperial court to prove the identity of a member of the ruling class and justify his position.
 This objective, however, evolved during the Song Dynasty when <i>jiapu</i> became a social tool to unify families by kinship instead.
 This shift took the practice of recording <i>jiapu</i> beyond the realm of the courts to the non-ruling classes, leading to a peak in genealogy studies and documentation.[^1]

-As genealogical studies flourished and matured in China, guidelines on how, what and when a <i>jiapu</i> could be written were formulated.
+As genealogical studies flourished and matured in China, guidelines on how, what and when <i>jiapu</i> could be written were formulated.
 These guidelines were flexible and evolved with the times.
-As the <i>jiapu</i> was a lineage blueprint that served as a basis for families to function, its presentation and content reflected the characteristics and beliefs of society at a particular point in time.
-As society evolved, so did the function of the <i>jiapu</i>, and consequently, its content.
+As <i>jiapu</i> was a lineage blueprint that served as a basis for families to function, its presentation and content reflected the characteristics and beliefs of society at a particular point in time.
+As society evolved, so did the function of <i>jiapu</i>, and consequently, its content.

 #### **Invented Traditions and Nationalism**